There's a new twist in the trade secrets case between Waymo and Uber

 The case is set to go to trial in October.

-Waymo did not immediately respond to NBC News' request for comment.
-However, the company told the New York Times it opted to dismiss the claims since Uber no longer uses that LiDAR design.
+A Waymo representative told NBC News the company opted to dismiss the claims since Uber no longer uses that LiDAR design.